 Most back injuries are strains or sprains from lifting, carrying, pulling, or pushing loads.
 Back injuries can develop gradually as a result of a repetitive work-related task or be caused by a single traumatic workplace accident.
 Back injuries, including spinal injuries, account for a significant number of worker injuries and loss of productivity in Georgia.
 Back injuries can occur in muscles, vertebrae, or discs.

 - Lifting heavy loads

 - Repetitive lifting of awkward items, including patients

 - Twisting while lifting

-- Poor ergonomic design of a work station
+- The poor ergonomic design of a workstation

 - Working in one position for too long